Adrin0/CyberSec-Lab/README.md

 - This central management server is used to configure the other machines and test the DVWA-Vuln machine.
 It generates logs and performs various security assessments

 ### Network Setup
-- **Internal Network (10.0.2.0/24):** All VMs are connected to a private network for secure communication.
+- **Internal Network (192.168.56.0/24):** All VMs are connected to a private network for secure communication.
-- **NAT Adapter:(192.168.56.0/24)** Provides internet access for downloading dependencies.
+- **NAT Adapter (10.0.2.0/24):** Provides internet access for downloading dependencies.
 Only necessary ports are exposed to the NAT network using UFW.

 ![Architecture Diagram](./img/architecture-diagram.png)